SheikGH/shopeasy/README.md

 # shopeasy
-Ecommerial App - NodeJS,ExpressJS with DevOps
+Ecommerial App is the NodeJS application with ExpressJS framework with integrate DevOps - CI Continous Integration(CI) is done with help of the Github actions, it will build and test code automatically and code are push to the Github repository